What if I told you there was untold treasure within reach? And all you had to do was travel a short distance to find it?

 Books on Art for Kids

-I asked Dawn, at Moms Inspire Learning, for book suggestions to inspire young artists and readers.
+I asked Dawn, at Moms Inspire Learning, for advice and book suggestions to inspire young artists and readers.
 Here is her awesome list:

 - Why Art and Music Matter

 - Top 10 Ways to Raise an Avid Reader, Part 3

 - Connecting the Patterns of Math, Literacy, Science, and Art

 - Celebrating Individuality, Part 2 – Ties in individuality and picture books.

 - A World of Water, Part 4 – A picture book author/illustrator who uses his paintings in his picture books, and another by the same author about trees A Tree for All Seasons.

 - Global Awareness, Part 1 – Part of a global awareness series (3 posts) about art-related geography and photographs (the third post has a book with global art projects.)